revaturelabs/interviewquestions/Python/Python-Datatypes/Boolean.md

   </details>

 ---
-8.What will be output of the following code snippet?
+8.What is the output of the following code snippet?

 ```python
 print(not(10>20) and not(10<0))